KonnorRogers/evil_systems/README.md

 ENV["APP_HOST"] # used for Capybara.app_host
 ENV["CAPYBARA_ARTIFACTS"] # used for Capybara.save_path
-ENV["CHROME_URL"] # used for setting a remote chrome instance for Cuprite
+ENV["CHROME_URL"] # used for setting a remote chrome instance for Cuprite ENV["PROCESS_TIMEOUT"] # How long to wait before killing the process, default is 5 seconds ENV["CI"] # Whether or not to run Cuprite in headless mode, defaults to true.
 ```

 ## I don't want to use Cuprite.